 Set in Wiltshire, England, it is morning on St. George's Day and Johnny 'Rooster' Byron ? referred to as a contemporary Pied Piper - is a wanted man.
 His son, Marky, wants his dad to take him to the country fair, Troy Whitworth wants to give him a beating, the council officials want to serve him an eviction notice, and his friends want to tap into his ample supply of alcohol and drugs.

 Directed by Ian Rickson, Jerusalem stars Olivier and Tony Award winning Mark Rylance, who is a playwright as well as actor, stars as hell-raiser Johnny 'Rooser' Byron, while the role of Ginger will be played by Mackenzie Crook, best known for his role as Gareth Keenan in The Office.

 Jerusalem is suitable for audiences aged 14 and upwards.

 3 hours 10 minutes approximately, including 2 intervals.

 11 reviews, average rating: (4.2 Stars)

 Best theatre I can remember, engaging at so many levels.
 And Mark Rylanc... more

 Saw Jerusalem last week and it was the best play I have ever seen, just fan... more

 Saw Jerusalem yesterday.
 It made our day.
 Laughed and laughed.
 Clever set. ... more

-Please note: The term Apollo Theatre as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Apollo Theatre and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Apollo Theatre and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Apollo Theatre and/or Jerusalem as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Apollo Theatre and/or Jerusalem and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Apollo Theatre and/or Jerusalem and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.